minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-add.rst

    :optional:

    The secret key to associate with the new account.
-   Omit to let MinIO autogenerate a random 40 character value.
+   Omit to let MinIO autogenerate a random 40-character value.

 Global Flags